KrishAleti-zz/PwdLeakCheck/README.md

 Well, while setting up the passwords we will only get to know how strong is our new passowrd but we can't know whether it is present in list of hacked passwords.

 Don't worry, we have PwdLeakCheck now...
-Just enter your password and check how many times it had been hacked.
+Just enter your password and check is it okay to use or how many times it had been hacked.

-**Developements/Features add-on**
+**Developements/add-ons**
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 If you find any bug or have some idea about a new feature that can be implemented, you can either open an issue here or you can directly mail me at Techexecutor444@gmail.com.